Mentor Teacher Credential Pilot

 1. Degree Path

-2. CDA/Alternative Path
+2. CDA / Alternative Path

-- Child Development Associate (CDA) credential
+• Hold a Child Development Associate (CDA) credential and

-Plus 10 additional hours of MiRegistry-approved training in:
+• Complete 10 additional hours of MiRegistry-approved training in:

 3. Training Path

-Employment and training requirements will be verified through MiRegistry Learning Records.
+All employment and training requirements will be verified through MiRegistry Learning Records.

 Key Competencies